We want to name our baby Penelope but we can’t decide on a nickname? Help!

 But is there any way to get an answer before the big day?

-The only reliable way to know how your baby will look is through a little game of wait and see.
+The only reliable way to know what baby will look like is through a little game of wait and see.

 Let’s take a look at some of the most common questions about your little one’s possible appearance.

 The sperm meets the egg, they’ll settle down in the mama’s womb, and 9 months later the most wonderful little thing in the world pops out.